warthan07/Nemaktis/doc/source/high_level/tutorial.rst

     nfield.normalize()

+Finally, we point out that both the :class:`~nemaktis.lc_material.DirectorField` class used here and the more general :class:`~nemaktis.lc_material.QTensorField` class derive from a common class :class:`~nemaktis.lc_material.TensorField` which includes useful geometric transformation routines (:meth:`~nemaktis.lc_material.TensorField.rotate`, :meth:`~nemaktis.lc_material.TensorField.rotate_90deg`, :meth:`~nemaktis.lc_material.TensorField.rotate_180deg`, :meth:`~nemaktis.lc_material.TensorField.rescale_mesh`, :meth:`~nemaktis.lc_material.TensorField.extend`) and a routine :meth:`~nemaktis.lc_material.TensorField.set_mask` allowing the specification of non-trivial definition domain for the LC phase.
-Finally, you can apply geometric transformation to the director field with the methods :meth:`~nemaktis.lc_material.DirectorField.rotate`, :meth:`~nemaktis.lc_material.DirectorField.rotate_90deg`, :meth:`~nemaktis.lc_material.DirectorField.rotate_180deg`, :meth:`~nemaktis.lc_material.DirectorField.rescale_mesh`, :meth:`~nemaktis.lc_material.DirectorField.extend`, as well as specify a non-trivial domain for the LC phase with the method :meth:`~nemaktis.lc_material.DirectorField.set_mask`, All these methods are documented in the API section of this wiki.
-Here, we will simply demonstrate the capabilities of the director field object by applying a 90° rotation around the axis ``x``, extending the mesh in the ``xy`` plane with a scale factor of 2, and defining a droplet mask centered on the mesh with a diameter equal to the mesh height:
+All these methods are documented in the API section of this wiki and are inherited by the :class:`~nemaktis.lc_material.DirectorField` and :class:`~nemaktis.lc_material.QTensorField` classes.
+Here, we will simply demonstrate the capabilities of the tensor field class by applying a 90° rotation around the axis ``x``, extending the mesh in the ``xy`` plane with a scale factor of 2, and defining a droplet mask centered on the mesh with a diameter equal to the mesh height:

 .. code-block:: python